ericwbailey/a11y-syntax-highlighting/README.md

 ### Something strange is going on with inheriteance, can you help?

 Check your Cascade Layer order.
-These themes use the `prism` and `highlight` namespaces, respectively.
+These themes use the `vendor-prism` and `vendor-highlight` namespaces, respectively.

 ### Will you consider supporting this service I use?